How to merge Woocommerce cart and checkout page?

 More useful Woocommerce tricks

-Thank you for reading this article.
-I hope you found it helpful as you build your own websites and e-commerce sites.
-Here are some tools I use as a Wordpress developer and enthusiast that I hope you’ll also find helpful.
+Thanks for reading this article!
+I hope it's been useful as you work on your own websites and e-commerce sites.
+I wanted to share some tools I use as a WordPress developer, and I think you'll find them helpful too.

-These are affiliate links, so if you do decide to use any of them, I’ll earn a commission and this helps me create these tutorials and make Youtube videos.
-But in all honesty, these are the exact tools that I use and recommend to everyone, even my friends and family.
+Just so you know, these are affiliate links.
+If you decide to use any of them, I'll earn a commission.
+This helps me create tutorials and YouTube videos.
+But honestly, I genuinely use and recommend these tools to my friends and family as well.
+Your support keeps me creating content that benefits everyone.

-Code Snippets manager: WPCodeBox allows you to add code snippets to your site.
-Also, it allows you to build and manage your WordPress Code Snippets library in the cloud.
+Code Snippets Manager: WPCodeBox allows you to add code snippets to your site.
+Not only that, but it also provides you with the capability to construct and oversee your WordPress Code Snippets library right in the cloud.
 You can grab it with the 20% discount here (SAVE 20% Coupon: WPSH20).

 Contact forms: There are hundreds of contact forms out there but Fluent Forms is the one I like the most.
 If you need a 20% discount then use this link (save 20% coupon is WPSH20).

-Web Hosting: If you would like to have a really fast and easy to use managed cloud hosting, then I recommend Verpex Hosting (see my review here).
-Btw, this site is hosted in Verpex.)
+Web Hosting: If you would like to have a really fast and easy-to-use managed cloud hosting, then I recommend Verpex Hosting (see my review here).
+By the way, this site is hosted in Verpex.)

-To see all my of most up-to-date recommendations, check out this resource that I made for you!
+To see all my most up-to-date recommendations, check out this resource that I made for you!

 Do you want to thank me and buy me a beer?